cfpb/design-system/docs/components/wells.md

             ![Schematic of well showing padding ](/design-system/images/uploads/wells_style_mockup.png)
     variation_group_name: Standard well
-use_cases: >-
-  Use sparingly to attract users’ attention to a concise piece of content.
+use_cases: Grey wells should be used to feature content or specific calls to action.
+Use sparingly.
 Ideally, content within a well should not take up more than a third of page content.

-  Full width text, images, and embedded media (like video) may be placed within wells, however, if content includes imagery also consider the [Featured Content Module](/design-system/components/featured-content-module).
 content_guidelines: >-
-  * Grey wells should be used to feature content or specific calls to action;
-  text should be succinct.

-  * A grey well will help visually set apart the content within it, so use it to draw attention to that content.

-  * Grey wells should take up less than a third of a page.

-  * Currently, grey wells should contain single column content only.

-  Types of atoms you can place in a well include:
+  Text, images, and embedded media (like video) may be placed within wells, however, if content includes imagery, also consider the [Featured Content Module](/design-system/components/featured-content-module).
+Examples of types of content to include:

   * Headings (H2 - H5).
+Headings should be as succinct as possible and 35 characters or less (including spaces)

   * Text (including bullets and numbered lists).
+Text should be succinct.

-  * Links.
+  * Links

-  * Headings should be as succinct as possible and 35 characters or less (including spaces).
 behavior: >-
   Wells are full width.
 Note that at breakpoints 600 and under there are slight padding adjustments to maximize real estate on smaller displays.